udevbe/greenfield/examples/compositor/experimental-fullscreen/README.md

 - `yarn start`
 - Go to `http://localhost:8080`

+The remote url is hard-coded inside `src/index.ts` as `http://localhost:8081/gtk4-demo` but can easily be adjusted to e.g. `https://my.domain.com/someapp` in case you want to run your own remote compositor-proxy.

-The remote application can be installed as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app) by browsers that support it.
+The fullscreen application can be installed as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app) or PWA by browsers that support it.
-When installed as a PWA the application will still be running remotely but will be integrated as it were a local application.
+When installed as a PWA, the application will still be running remotely but will be integrated as it were a local application.